The Articulate Consultants Overview of

 how to reduce reliance on luck

 Sometimes, those who coin a key message that hits the target only succeed after a few lesser successes.
-Musicians, for example, can perform good music for years before composing a true hit.
+Musicians, for example, can make good music for years before composing a true hit.

 Informed trial, expert testing, and wise monitoring are second-best only to great luck.
 This is how a company seeking to stand out in its market and succeed can increase the probability of success by working with an expert in marketing who specializes in key messages.
-Articulate Consultants is an excellent source of that expertise for independent businesses in Canada and the USA.
+Since 1996, Articulate Consultants has provided such expertise for independent businesses in Canada and the USA.

 - Glenn R Harrington, Articulate Consultants Inc.